tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 9 - Generative AI and Robotic Singularities.md

 # Maths and Distilled Info
 ---
 ## Robotic Singularities
-Refers to a specific position where the roboto
+Refers to a specific position where the robot arm or mechanism loses one or more degrees of freedom.
+Making it unable to be controlled properly.
+- **Momentary**: Brief or temporary pass through a singular config.
+Does not remain stuck
+- **Permanent Singularity**: Robot arm becomes mechanicallty loced

 # Conceptual Info